-Under the reasonable direction of The Amazima School (TAS) Head Teacher, carry out the professional duties of a Special Education Teacher as set out in the associated Policy and Procedure Manuals.
+Amazima has immediate needs for Special Education Teachers in both The Amazima Primary School and The Amazima Secondary School.
 The Special Education Teacher is to assist in the evaluation and identification of pupils who need the support of the special education program, provide specialized small group instruction, and encourage an inclusive environment.
-The Special Education Teacher will perform duties to advance the education of pupils with special education needs at TAS.

 - Must be a committed Christian who is in full agreement with the Statement of Faith of The